igor-toporet/simply-test-data/README.md

 Simple
 ======

-It is single file with less than hundred lines so you can just include it into your test project and immediately start using.
+It is single file with less than hundred lines so you can just copy it locally and include into your test project and immediately start using.

 Flexible